 Roses in Concrete

-Roses in Concrete is a pilot Leadership & Mentorship Program for BIPOC college and Waltham high School students and supporters.
+Roses in Concrete is a pilot Leadership & Mentorship Program for Black, Latinx, Asian and Indigenous college and Waltham high School students and supporters.
 The program hopes to foster educational, leadership, mentorship, and professional development opportunities.

 Beginning in the 2021-2022 school year, Brandeis University Alumni, members of the Waltham community, and current Brandeis graduate students will mentor Brandeis undergraduate students who self-identify as Black, Indigenous, or Person of Color.
-In the fall, Roses in Concrete will provide a mentor and create workshops for Brandeis undergraduate students while in the spring the undergraduates will channel their acquired leadership skills to mentor Waltham High School self-identified BIPOC Sophomore, Junior and Seniors.
+In the fall, Roses in Concrete will provide a mentor and create workshops for Brandeis undergraduate students while in the spring the undergraduates will channel their acquired leadership skills to mentor Waltham High School self-identified Black, Latinx, Asian and Indigenous Sophomore, Junior and Seniors.

 Applications for Brandeis students and mentors are closed.

-Applications for Waltham High School students are now open and are due Wednesday, December 1st by 5 PM.
-Please submit applications HERE.
+Applications for Waltham High School students are open and are due Wednesday, December 1 by 5 p.m.

 - Brandeis participants are expected to meet at least monthly with their mentor in the fall and their mentee in the spring.
 They are expected to attend all fall workshops but spring workshop attendance is optional.
 All participants (undergraduate students) will receive $100 each semester.